Remember... Dreams Come True

 Remember...
-Dreams Come True was a display of fireworks at Disneyland commemorating the 50th anniversary of the park.
-The show featured fireworks, lower level pyrotechnics, isopar flame effects, projection mapping, lasers, searchlights and lighting set to the soundtracks of some of Disneyland's rides and shows.
+Dreams Come True was a Disneyland fireworks display commemorating the 50th anniversary of the park in 2005 and 2006.
+The show featured fireworks, lower level pyrotechnics, isobar flame effects, projection mapping, lasers, searchlights, and lighting set to the soundtracks of some of Disneyland's rides and shows.

-The show was produced by Walt Disney Creative Entertainment and directed by then Vice President of Parades and Spectaculars Steve Davison and fireworks' designer Eric Tucker.
+The show was produced by Walt Disney Creative Entertainment.

-The show went on hiatus November 2, 2014 to make way for the integration of a new fireworks system, and for "Disneyland's Diamond Celebration," which included the return of Fantasy in the Sky and the new Disneyland Forever fireworks.
-The show returned from this hiatus on February 3, 2017.
-The fireworks show went on another hiatus on April 7, 2018, to accommodate Pixar Fest and its Together Forever fireworks.
-The show returned from this hiatus on September 7, 2018, featuring the searchlights and projection technology developed for Disneyland Forever.
-In November 2018, it was announced that a new fireworks show titled Mickey's Mix Magic would replace it and open at Disneyland on January 18, 2019.
+The show ran until November 2, 2014, when it closed to make way for the integration of a new fireworks system, and for Disneyland's Diamond Celebration, which included the return of Fantasy in the Sky and the new Disneyland Forever fireworks.
+The show returned on February 3, 2017, and ran until April 7, 2018, when it was relaunched to accommodate Pixar Fest and its Together Forever fireworks.
+The show reopened again on September 7, 2018, featuring the searchlights and projection technology developed for Disneyland Forever.
+Mickey's Mix Magic replaced it and opened at Disneyland on January 18, 2019.
+The show, though never officially renamed, is part of Disneyland's Potential Fireworks Library, alongside titles like "Disneyland Forever" and "Together Forever: A Pixar Nighttime Spectacular".
+"Remember...Dreams Come True" remains unique as the sole fireworks display in any Disney Park celebrating theme park attractions rather than film properties.